 Earlier this week, David Alpert wrote a piece at Greater Greater Washington on the benefits of inclusionary zoning and why economists should support it.
 I would counter that IZ as designed in DC is not an efficient program for providing affordable housing, and to the extent that it does provide significant numbers of price-controlled [...]

 Last week the DC Department of Transportation DC Office of Planning released a Streetcar Land Use Study describing the impacts that the proposed DC streetcar network will have for the city.
 Greater Greater Washington accepts the study as proof that the streetcar will be great for DC.
-The report is full of the feel-good economics that [...]
+The report is full of the feel-good [...]

 Several bloggers have already provided reviews of The Gated City by Ryan Avent, including Aaron Renn at The Urbanophile, Rob Pitingol at Greater Greater Washington, and Lloyd Alter at Tree Hugger.
 I’ve finally had a chance to read it and would thoroughly recommend it.